 There isn't much of a break-in period with these shoes.
 Our testers took them straight from the box to the trail.
 The spacious foot box didn't produce any pressure points or hot spots on the feet of our reviewers, but our feet did slip around a bit inside.
 The fit is looser than typical hiking shoes.

 The laces are thick and rounded like a cord.
 Our testers found that the laces came untied faster than other models.
 Of course, you can always swap out the laces for better ones.
-For the lacing system, we prefer the design of the Juxt, because it allows for more precise adjustments (tight or loose) throughout the upper.
-This shoe is quite breathable through its mesh, waterproof membrane-free upper, making it more pleasant in warm weather than the Moab 2 Waterproof.
-The Juxt, however, breathes even better.
+For the lacing system, we prefer other designs that allow for more precise adjustments (tight or loose) throughout the upper.
+This shoe is quite breathable through its mesh, waterproof membrane-free upper, making it more pleasant in warm weather.

-The Ventilator weighs in just a few ounces less than the Moab 2 Waterproof, making it one of the heavieer hiking shoes reviewed.
+The Ventilator is one of the heavier hiking shoes reviewed.
 Some of the hiking boots we reviewed weighed less than this pair of shoes.
 On the trail, though, you likely won't notice the extra weight until you pound out a lot of mileage.
-If low weight is your top priority, check out the lightweight Salomon OUTPath GTX.

 The support offered by the Ventilator is sufficient for light hiking needs.
 It has a wide forefoot to increase balance when powering off your forefoot, coupled with a flexible forefoot.
 Like its waterproof sibling, the insole is one of the beefier ones among the competition.
 Despite its nylon shank between the mid and outsole, this shoe provides only moderate torsional rigidity, though.
 It has a rather low ankle collar, too, which doesn't help protect ankles.

 This shoe grips most surfaces well, providing some of the best results at the end of our traction tests.
-It features the same outsole as the Moab 2 Waterproof, the TC5+ from Vibram.
+It features the same outsole as other Merrell footwear, the TC5+ from Vibram.
 It hugs dry and wet rock as if it were a dear friend and performs about as well as any other shoe in mud and snow.
 It didn't eat loose sediment underfoot for breakfast but didn't leave us out to dry in scree fields either.
 Its overall traction is just a bit below the top performers tested.

 The Ventilator does not have a waterproof membrane, which means that when submerged, water flows in quickly.
 It also wets out quickly when walking through wet fauna.
-Like the Best Buy-winning Juxt, this relegates this shoe to hikes when dry weather is assured.
-The Moab 2 Waterproof version of this shoe didn't prove much better in wet conditions, as it leaked in our water resistance tests, despite its built-in waterproof liner.
-If you frequently hike in wet weather or on soggy trails, you are better off with the La Sportiva Synthesis GTX or Salomon X Ultra 3 GTX.
+Like the Best Buy-winner, this relegates this shoe to hikes when dry weather is assured.
+The waterproof version of this shoe didn't prove much better in wet conditions, as it leaked in our water resistance tests, despite its built-in waterproof liner.
+If you frequently hike in wet weather or on soggy trails, you are better off with better to go with a more battle-tested waterproof membrane. in your shoes.

 Several of our testers have had Merrell shoes and boots that last a long time.
 The quality is there.
 The Ventilators can withstand a lot of trail abuse, and with a bit of care, should last you hundreds of miles.
 The leather overlays protect the breathable mesh in the upper from wearing through, and the outsole showed no signs of wear following our testing period.
-It is more robust than the slightly less durable Vasque Juxt, its most obvious competitor among the shoes reviewed.
-One complaint, though, is that the seams in the forefoot are not double-stiched, which is what we prefer in high flex areas.
+One complaint, though, is that the seams in the forefoot are not double-stitched, which is what we prefer in high flex areas.